Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 ,arxiv.org

-). - Prompting for Authority: The Agent’s System Prompt must contain explicit instructions guiding the LLM to think critically and require it to be accurate.
+). - Prompting for Authority: The Agent’s System Prompt must include clear instructions guiding the LLM to think critically and requiring it to be accurate.
 For example:

-“You are a meticulous investigator tasked with finding the most accurate answer to a question.
+“You are a meticulous investigator, and your task is to find the most accurate answer to the question.
 You must prioritize information from official websites, official technical documents, or top academic conference papers.
 Information from third-party media, blogs, or forums should be considered unreliable unless corroborated by official sources.
 Before answering, please repeatedly cross-verify and clearly state your information sources.”

 - Tool Set: The Agent must have at least the following tools: